WyrdOne/CaptionAPI/readme.txt

 //////////////////////////////////INSTALLATION/////////////////////////////////
 // 1.
 Install ModLoader (http://www.minecraftforum.net/topic/75440-/).
 //    a) FML/Forge will also work.
 // 2.
-Copy CaptionAPI-1.4.6.zip  to your mods folder
+Copy CaptionAPI-1.5.zip  to your mods folder
 // 3.
 Start up minecraft and play.
 ///////////////////////////////////////////////////////////////////////////////

 /////////////////////////////////VERSION HISTORY///////////////////////////////
+// 0.3 - Updated to Minecraft 1.5, added support for MOAPI.
 // 0.21 - Update to 1.4.7, minor glitch was causing issues.
 // 0.2 - Updated to Minecraft 1.4.6, added option button to toggle on/off
 // 0.1 - Initial release, currently only English text is provided.